wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

         </tr>
         <tr>
             <td>projectIdOrKey</td>
-            <td>The Identifier the project whose information you want to get.</td>
+            <td>The identifier of the project to which users should be asssigned.</td>
             <td>Yes</td>
         </tr>
         <tr>
             <td>roleId</td>
-            <td>Identifies the role whose information you want to get.</td>
+            <td>Identifies the user role to which users should be assigned.</td>
             <td>Yes</td>
         </tr>
         <tr>